Beth Robinson: Federal judicial service

-On August 5, 2021, President Joe Biden nominated Robinson to serve as a United States circuit judge of the United States Court of Appeals for the Second Circuit.
+On August 5, 2021, President Joe Biden nominated Robinson to serve as a United States circuit judge for the Second Circuit.
 President Biden nominated Robinson to the seat vacated by Judge Peter W. Hall, who assumed senior status on March 4, 2021.
 On September 14, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 During Robinson's confirmation hearing, she faced questioning from Republican Senators over her views on religious freedom.
 As a lawyer in private practice, she had represented a woman who sued a local print shop for refusing to print cards for an organization called Vermont Catholics for Choice.
 The owners of the print shop, who were Catholic, said they did not believe Catholics could support abortion.
 On October 21, 2021, her nomination was reported out of committee by a 10–9 vote.
+On October 25, 2021, Majority Leader Chuck Schumer filed cloture on her nomination.
 On October 28, 2021, the United States Senate invoked cloture on her nomination by a 51–36 vote.
 On November 1, 2021, her nomination was confirmed by a 51–45 vote.
 She received her judicial commission on November 5, 2021.
-She is the first openly gay female to serve on any federal circuit court.
+She is the first openly gay woman to serve on any federal circuit court.

 Personal life

 Family

-Robinson is a resident of Ferrisburgh.
+Robinson is a resident of Vermont.
 She and her wife Kym Boyman entered into a civil union in 2001 and got married in 2010.